 English cheese and beer have for centuries formed a perfect combination enjoyed as the Ploughman’s Lunch.

 Trehane, himself the son of a dairy farmer, was correct in declaring the antiquity of cheese and beer as a combination – references to the two together go back to at least medieval times – and implying their agricultural connection.
-In 1801 Arthur Bryant described the food given to Hertfordshire harvest workers as:
+In 1801 Arthur Young described the food given to Hertfordshire harvest workers as:

 … at six o’clock bread, cheese and ale; at nine a hot breakfast; between eleven and twelve, bread and cheese; they dine at half past one, and have beef or mutton, and plumb-pudding; at four in the afternoon they have cheese and ale again … and at night they have a hot supper in the farmhouse.
 (General View of the Agriculture of Hertfordshire)